Maher (NGO): The Beginning (1991)

-1991, while Sister Lucy was working for the H.O.P.E organisation, a pregnant woman came to her, asking for help.
+1991, while Sister Lucy was working for the H.O.P.E organization, a pregnant woman came to her, asking for help.
 She believed her husband was going to kill her to bring another woman into his house.
-Sister Lucy couldn't help her, but promised to try and do something for her the following day.
+Sister Lucy couldn't help her, but promised to help her the following day.

-After this incident Sister Lucy decided to found Maher, to help women in such a plight.
+After this incident Sister Lucy decided to found Maher, to help women in such situations.

-It took almost seven years to get the needed support, but on 2 February 1997 in the small village of Vadhu Budruk, on the outskirts of Pune, the first Maher house opened its doors.
+It took almost seven years to get the needed support, but on 2 February 1997 in the small village of Vadhu Budruk on the outskirts of Pune, the first Maher house opened its doors.

-Further Development (1997 - 2017)
+Further Development (1997 - 2023)

 Maher began with Sr. Lucy, 1 house, 3 residents, and daunting odds.
-Today, Maher operates 43 houses served by a loving army of doctors/ social workers/ teachers/ trustees/ business people/ volunteers etc., providing homes for over 1,200 full-time residents (860 children, 300 women including 120 mentally ill women and 71 mentally ill/aged destitute men) in addition to the thousands more reached by community programs such as kindergartens, self-help groups, village libraries, and so on.
+Today, Maher is served by a loving community of doctors, social workers, teachers, trustees, business people and volunteers, providing homes for over 10 000 full-time residents (4237 children, 4637 women and 1015 mentally ill/aged destitute men) in addition to the thousands more reached by community programs such as kindergartens, self-help groups, village libraries, and so on.
 All are welcome at Maher regardless of religion, gender, caste, color, creed, or social status.